 Provost and Senior Vice President for Academic Affairs

 Elizabeth Garrett was appointed provost and senior vice president for academic affairs on October 28, 2010.
-As the university’s second-ranking officer, she oversees the USC Dana and David Dornsife College of Letters, Arts and Sciences as well as the Keck School of Medicine of USC and 17 other professional schools, in addition to the divisions of student affairs, libraries, information technology services, research, student religious life and enrollment services.
-She also sits on the governing board of the Keck Hospitals of USC.
+As the university’s second-ranking officer, she oversees the USC Dana and David Dornsife College of Letters, Arts and Sciences as well as the Keck School of Medicine of USC and 16 other professional schools, in addition to the divisions of student affairs, libraries, information technology services, research, student religious life and enrollment services.
+She also sits on the USC Health System Board.
+Garrett previously served as USC’s vice president for academic planning and budget.

 As Provost, Garrett has directed substantial new efforts to hire transformative faculty members, including initiatives to recruit faculty in neuroscience, the humanities, and the social sciences, with the goal of catalyzing targeted fields of scholarship and invigorating USC’s research environment.
 She has also accelerated the recruitment of Provost Professors and created the Provost’s Postdoctoral Scholars Program in the Humanities.
 Under Garrett’s guidance, the USC Strategic Vision: Matching Deeds to Ambitions was developed over two years and adopted by the USC Board of Trustees in December 2011.
-She has been instrumental in the integration of the new Keck Hospitals of USC and the faculty practice plans into the university, which created an academic medical center on the Health Sciences Campus.
+She was instrumental in the integration of the new Keck Hospitals of USC and the faculty practice plans into the university, which created an academic medical center on the Health Sciences Campus.
 Garrett is the Frances R. and John J. Duggan Professor in the USC Gould School of Law.
-In addition to this primary faculty appointment, she has joint appointments in USC Dornsife College and the Price School of Public Policy, as well as a courtesy appointment in the USC Annenberg School for Communication and Journalism.
+In addition to this primary faculty appointment, she has joint appointments in USC Dornsife College, the USC Price School of Public Policy, and the USC Marshall School of Business, as well as a courtesy appointment in the USC Annenberg School for Communication and Journalism.

-She serves on the Board of Directors of the Initiative and Referendum Institute at USC and from 2009-2013 served as one of five commissioners on the California Fair Political Practices Commission, the state’s independent political oversight agency.
-Then-president George W. Bush appointed her to serve on the nine-member bipartisan Tax Reform Panel in 2005.
+In 2005 President George W. Bush appointed her to serve on the nine-member bipartisan Tax Reform Panel.
+She serves on the Board of Directors of the Initiative and Referendum Institute at USC, and the Internet2 Board, which aims to accelerate research, advance education, and improve the delivery of public services through innovative technologies.
+From 2009-2013 Garrett served as one of five commissioners on the California Fair Political Practices Commission, the state’s independent political oversight agency.
 She previously served as director of the USC-Caltech Center for the Study of Law and Politics.

 Garrett’s primary scholarly interests are legislative process, direct democracy, the federal budget process, democratic institutions, statutory interpretation, administrative law and tax policy.
-The author of more than 50 articles, book chapters and essays, she is co-author of the fourth edition of the leading casebook on legislation and statutory interpretation, Cases and Materials on Legislation: Statutes and the Creation of Public Policy, and co-editor of Statutory Interpretation Stories and Fiscal Challenges: An Interdisciplinary Approach to Budget Policy.
+The author of more than 50 articles, book chapters and essays, she is co-author of the nation’s most influential casebook on legislation and statutory interpretation, Cases and Materials on Legislation: Statutes and the Creation of Public Policy, now in its fifth edition, and co-editor of Statutory Interpretation Stories and Fiscal Challenges: An Interdisciplinary Approach to Budget Policy.

 Before joining the faculty of USC, she was a professor of law at the University of Chicago, where she also served as deputy dean for academic affairs, and she has been a visiting professor at Harvard Law School, the University of Virginia Law School, Central European University in Budapest, and the Interdisciplinary Center Law School in Israel.
 Before entering academics, she clerked for Justice Thurgood Marshall on the U.S. Supreme Court, and she served as legal counsel and legislative director for Senator David L. Boren (D-Okla.).
 She received her B.A. in History with special distinction from the University of Oklahoma and her J.D. from the University of Virginia School of Law.

-Garrett is a fellow of the American Law Institute, a life fellow of the American Bar Foundation, and a member of the Pacific Council for International Policy.
-She was inducted as a Harold Lasswell Fellow of the American Academy of Political and Social Science in 2013.
+Garrett is a life fellow of the American Bar Foundation, a Harold Lasswell Fellow of the American Academy of Political and Social Science, and a member of the Council of the American Law Institute, having been elected to membership in 2008.

 Nelson Eugene Bickers